TerraxCZ/TerraxCZ/README.md

 </details>

 ---
->Discipline will take you to places where motivation cannot
+>Discipline will take you places where motivation cannot